UR Vision Resources and UR Hearing Resources

 UR Vision Station serves as a hub for assistive technology and training.
 Our dedicated volunteers provide hands-on assistance to help participants achieve their goals and lead independent lives.

 Our technology investments feature a range of popular assistive devices.
-To learn more about these products, please use the provided links: Vision Table, Ruby XL HD Video Magnifier, Laptop with NVDA, UR Community Cares free large print Blind/Low Vision Resource Directories, Eschenbach Magnifiers and much more!
+To learn more about these products, please use the provided links: Vision Table, Ruby XL HD Video Magnifier, Laptop with NVDA, UR Community Cares free large print Blind/Low Vision Resource Directories, and Eschenbach Magnifiers.
+We have a new Juliet embosser so we can print in braille, used CCTV’s that we will loan out to people who need them and much more!

 Make an appointment to explore our devices, work with a volunteer.
 Call 860-430-4557 to discuss your goals.